-- Quotes and Estimates – Produce and send Quotes and estimates for your customer.
+- Quotes and Estimates – Produce and send Quotes and Estimates to your customer.
 If they accept the quote, you can simply convert it into an invoice for payment.

 - Reconciliation – Reconcile all of your invoicing, expenses, payments, and more together with your checking account.
 This keeps everything in sync and will really help when it comes to managing your money and taxes.

 - Invoicing – Quickly and easily produce and send customized invoices to your clients.
 You can also track overdue and paid invoices.
-This is one of the areas where you’ll save the most time using an online accounting app.
+This is one of the areas where you will save the most time using an online accounting app.